TheQuietMan/ProgrammingAssignment2/README.md

 This assignment will be graded via peer assessment.

-### Final remarks

-Test case :
+### Test case :

- here the matrix P14.10 is as given in FORTRAN 77 by Donald Monro (Puub Edward Arnold, London 1982) the solution given in cacheSolve matches that given by Monro and a matrix multiplication using the %*% operator returns the identity matrix (with rounding errors)
+ here the matrix P14.10 is as given in FORTRAN 77 by Donald Monro (Published by  Edward Arnold, London 1982) the solution given in cacheSolve matches that given by Monro and a matrix multiplication using the %*% operator returns the identity matrix (with rounding errors)